ys2976/BookingSite/README.md

-# Shanghai New York University Project for Databases CSCI-SHU 213 Summer 2019 Professor Ratan Dey
+# Shanghai New York University Project for Databases CSCI-SHU 213 Summer 2019
+Professor: Ratan Dey
+Team member: Neal Shu, Roberto Noel

-# Objective:
+## Objective:
 The objective of this course project is to provide a realistic experience in the design process of a relational database and corresponding applications.
 We will focus on conceptual design, logical design, implementation, operation, maintenance of a relational database.
 We will also implement an associated web based application to communicate with the database (retrieve information, store information etc).

+## Project Overview:
+The course project for this semester is online Air Ticket Reservation System.
+Using this system, customers can search for flights (one way or round trip), purchase flights ticket, view their future flight status or see their past flights etc. There will be two types of users of this system - Customers and Airline Staff (Administrator).
+Airline Staff will add new airplanes, create new flights, and update flight status.
+In general, this will be simple air ticket reservation system.

-# File Description
+## File Description
 Quick Note: Make sure path and static path is correct for python file.

 1. pject.py ~ python backend, uses flask and pymysql to render templates and execute queries. (must change static folder path etc.)